aayushkumaraks/linux-mcp-redis/README.md

 **THAT'S IT!**

-Now go and install the MCP client.
+Now go and install the MCP bridge.